Humanities/Arts Exam > Humanities/Arts Notes > Legal Studies for Class 11 > Chapter Notes: Prevention of Violence against Women

 History of the POSH Act

-• Disciplinary actions must be taken against offenders while safeguarding the victim's interests.
+• Disciplinary Actions: Disciplinary measures should be taken against offenders while ensuring the protection of the victim's interests.

-• Supreme Court's recognition: Sexual harassment at the workplace was acknowledged as a violation of human rights for the first time, leading to the formulation of the Vishakha Guidelines.
+• Recognition of Human Rights Violation: The Supreme Court's recognition of sexual harassment at the workplace as a violation of human rights was a significant development, leading to the establishment of the Vishakha Guidelines.

-• Legal Framework: The Sexual Harassment of Women at Workplace (Prevention, Prohibition, and Redressal) Act of 2013 is based on the Vishakha guidelines and aims to provide a mechanism for redressal of Sexual Harassment complaints at the workplace.
+• Legal Framework: The Sexual Harassment of Women at Workplace (Prevention, Prohibition, and Redressal) Act of 2013 was enacted based on the Vishakha guidelines.
+Its purpose is to provide a structured mechanism for addressing complaints of sexual harassment in the workplace.

 The document Prevention of Violence against Women Chapter Notes | Legal Studies for Class 11 - Humanities/Arts is a part of the Humanities/Arts Course Legal Studies for Class 11.